-GUIDELINES CONCERNING RESEARCH GRANTS
+GUIDELINES CONCERNING RESEARCH GRANT BUDGETS

 - A. Assistance will normally be given on the basis of the merit of the proposal and funds available to assist in defraying costs of the following: - 1.
 Services, equipment, travel, or supplies considered necessary or beneficial for the pursuit of investigations.
 Examples include: - Microfilm or other reproduction of source materials - Reasonable travel to libraries or other sources of data (New York City and New Haven are not included) - Equipment and/or supplies, and software - Data collection or other appropriate work by students or technical assistants where payment is a necessity (this does not include payment to such assistants for their research or creative efforts) - Data processing - 2.
 Preparation of an application for outside support of a project when secretarial help, etc., are not available through normal University channels - B. Normally, the Research Committee will not consider support in the following areas, although the University may wish to support them (or already does) through other means and channels (inquiries should be made to the Senior Vice President for Academic Affairs for action or referral where alternate procedure is not clear): - Research and/or manuscript preparation which is directed toward an advanced degree - Attendance or presentations at conventions, conferences, group meetings, etc. - Classroom notes (However, after use has made it clear that these notes have begun to take the form of a text, which may be of interest to a publisher, consideration can be given.
-The problem of royalties in such cases is a complicating factor that may have to be considered.) - Actual publication costs in a scholarly journal or for a book - Research previously conducted
+The problem of royalties in such cases is a complicating factor that may have to be considered.) - Actual publication costs in a scholarly journal or for a book - Research previously conducted - C. Funds may be distributed as 1) a reimbursement for expenses incurred during the fiscal year following application, or 2) as a stipend to the applicant after the beginning of the fiscal year following application.

-AC: 10/04/1993 AC: 11/03/2003 AC: 09/11/2006 AC: 04/30/2007 AC: 04/08/2013 AC: 11/14/2016 AC: 04/03/2017
+AC: 10/04/1993 AC: 11/03/2003 AC: 09/11/2006 AC: 04/30/2007 AC: 04/08/2013 AC: 11/14/2016 AC: 04/03/2017 AC: 04/30/2018